-Update (May 2020): The BBC has temporarily stopped its 4k iPlayer trial due to the coronavirus pandemic (to reduce strain on broadband networks).
+Update (July 2020): Following a temporary suspension of the BBC’s 4k iPlayer trial due to the coronavirus pandemic (to reduce strain on broadband networks), the BBC has resumed!

 What a pleasure it was this Christmas and New Year period being able to watch the complete series of ‘Seven Worlds, One Planet’ and ‘Dracula’ on BBC iPlayer in Ultra HD 4k quality.
 They looked absolutely amazing.
 Once you see the incredible detail, colour volume and dramatic specular highlights delivered by Ultra HD with High Dynamic Range (HDR), there is simply no going back to traditional TV broadcasts.
 The only downside is the BBC has not yet been able to provide the superb Dolby Atmos soundtrack that is available on the Ultra HD blu ray version of ‘Seven Worlds, One Planet’.

 BBC iPlayer was launched in 2007 when broadband networks were far less developed, constraining realistic bit rates.
 As a handy catch-up service, iPlayer enjoyed year-on-year growth in terms of take-up and usage among licence-fee payers.
 With limited competition from the streaming services of other UK broadcasters (including ITV Player), iPlayer was the most popular ‘on demand’ service in the UK for many years.